subsquid/docs/docs/sdk/reference/logger.md

 sqd logs <name>@<version> -f --level <level>
 ```

-See [CLI Reference](/squid-cli/logs) or `sqd logs --help` for a full list of log options supported by Subsquid Cloud.
+See [CLI Reference](/squid-cli/logs) or `sqd logs --help` for a full list of log options supported by SQD Cloud.